 It’s important to note that nutrient amounts refer to the size of the serving.
 So always check the serving size when comparing products to know exactly what you’re getting with what you plan on eating or drinking.

-When it comes to total grams, the Food and Drug Administration (FDA) considers 3 grams or higher a “good” source of fiber and 5 grams or higher an “excellent” source of fiber.[2]
-Although, we think you can aim even higher!
+When it comes to total grams, the Food and Drug Administration (FDA) considers between 2.8 and 5.32 grams a “good” source of fiber and 5.6 grams or higher an “excellent” source of fiber.[2]
+[9] Although, we think you can aim even higher!
 This is where OLIPOP comes in...

 OLIPOP and the Fiber Gap

-On the nutrition label for OLIPOP you can see that our soda has 9 grams of dietary fiber.
-This is 32% of your daily value of fiber in a serving size of one can of delicious soda.
-We include 9 grams of dietary fiber and other health-supporting ingredients in our soda because we know it can be hard to get enough fiber in your diet.
+On the nutrition label for OLIPOP, you’ll see that our soda is high in dietary fiber.
+We include fiber and other health-supporting ingredients because we know it can be challenging to get enough fiber in your diet.
 This is evidenced by the fact that 67% of people think they are consuming enough fiber when over 90% of us aren't.[2]

 There’s a clear disconnect between the foods we are eating and the foods we should be eating.
 Unlike our ancestors, who were hunters and gatherers, you aren’t wandering through the woods picking fruits and vegetables high in fiber and other healthy nutrients.
 Today, we walk down the grocery store aisle and have access to so many different types of foods, many of which aren’t so great for us.
 And the truth is, most of us have a hard time figuring out what’s good and what’s bad and how to swap in more of that good stuff.